freedomofpress/securedrop-docs/docs/introduction/securedrop_workstation.rst

 in Qubes OS or Xen Hypervisor may have a greater security impact than vulnerabilities in Tails, the operating system used on a Secure Viewing Station.

-A typical SVS USB drive may contain documents from multiple sources and always contains the highly sensitive private key needed to decrypt them.
+A typical SVS USB drive may contain documents from multiple *Sources* and always contains the highly sensitive private key needed to decrypt them.
 An adversary who does manage to achieve a security compromise (e.g., through a vulnerability in a file viewer application) can access these other files, and may be able to exfiltrate them.

-In spite of the air-gap, this may be possible through physical channels used to transfer files off the SVS (e.g., USB drives), or by motivating the journalist user to perform an unsafe action (e.g., `scanning a QR code <https://securedrop.org/news/security-advisory-do-not-scan-qr-codes-submitted-through-securedrop-connected-devices/>`__).
+In spite of the air-gap, this may be possible through physical channels used to transfer files off the SVS (e.g., USB drives), or by motivating the *Journalist* to perform an unsafe action (e.g., `scanning a QR code <https://securedrop.org/news/security-advisory-do-not-scan-qr-codes-submitted-through-securedrop-connected-devices/>`__).

 Because the air-gapped SVS has no Internet access, updates can only be performed using